 This dark green swimsuit is made of a textured fabric, for a summery-boho vibe.
 It’s a one-size-fits-all that can work from anyone who wears between an extra-small to a large size.
 The high-cut leg opening is perfect for elongating short legs, while the open back is classy yet sexy.
 This Hunza G one-piece is sold online through Net-a-Porter.

 This girlish swimsuit will allow you to flash some skin without feeling exposed.
-The lemon print is nothing short of adorable, as are the multiple ties in the back.
-The off-the-shoulder neckline makes it one of the best one-piece swimsuits for women with broader shoulders or a larger bust, while the cut at the back makes any behind look juicier.
+The polka dot print is nothing short of adorable, as are the multiple ties in the sides and up on the front.
+The cross-over back straps make it one of the best one-piece swimsuits for women with broader shoulders or a larger bust, while the cut at the back makes any behind look juicier.
 You can buy this For Love & Lemons swimsuit through Revolve.

-If you’d like to elongate your body, this sporty, yellow-striped swimsuit is the perfect choice.
-Everything from the plunging neckline to the vertical stripes to the high-cut leg holes gives the illusion that you’re taller and slimmer, while details at the side cinch in the waist.
-Get it directly from Topshop.
+If you’d like to elongate your body, this sporty, rainbow-striped swimsuit is the perfect choice.
+Everything from the scoop neckline to the vertical stripes to the high-cut leg holes gives the illusion that you’re taller and slimmer, while details at the back create more interest.
+Get it directly from Revolve!

 5. Solid & Striped One-Piece Swimsuit

 Yet another sporty and striped option to make you feel sky high!
 This is one of the best one-piece swimsuits for those who like a simple style, with a classy rounded neckline.
 It’s a slimming design great for those wanting to camouflage wide-hips.
 Buy it online from Net-a-Porter.